How to Start a Nonprofit in Maryland: 2026

 Step 7: Register for Charitable Solicitation

 Maryland requires charitable solicitation registration with the Secretary of State's Office.
-The registration fee is $0, but you must register before soliciting donations.
+You must register before soliciting donations, and the registration type and fee depend on your contribution level and filing status.

 What you'll need: